Contents insurance – choose the right policy and cover

 Types of contents insurance policies

-There are three types of policies available in the market:
+There are three main types of policies available in the market:

 - ‘Bedroom rated’ –The insurer works out the amount of contents cover (or ‘sum insured’) based on the number of bedrooms you have.
 The advantage to this type of policy is that you don’t have to work out how much insurance you need.
-Most policies which are bedroom-rated provide between £40,000 and £50,000 of cover as standard which is usually enough for most houses.
+Most policies which are bedroom-rated provide between £40,000 and £50,000 of cover as standard.
+This is usually enough for most houses, but make sure it’s enough to cover your possessions.

 - ‘Sum insured’ – You have to calculate the amount of contents cover you need.